awwwdev/awww.dev/_posts/next-to-astro.md

-export const metadata = {
+---
-title: 'Next.js to Astro',
+title: 'Next.js to Astro'
-subtitle: 'A fast skim on migrating fron Next.js to Astro',
+subtitle: 'A fast skim on migrating fron Next.js to Astro'
-date: "2023-04-10"
+date: 2023-04-10
-}
+---

 I migrated a Next.js website to Astro.
 Here is a how it went!